linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/DalioChangingWorldOrderCharts v2.md

 - resource allocation efficiency
 - xinhai revolution chn
 - rank trajectory position
-tags_extracted: '2025-12-18T18:01:39.125449'
-tags_method: max_quality_v1
+formatted: 2025-12-20 11:03:25 PM
+formatter_model: claude-sonnet-4
+cli-tool: claude-code
 ---

-# Principles for Dealing with
+# Principles for Dealing with The Changing World Order

-# THE CHANGING

-# WORLD ORDER

-# RAY DALIO

 This PDF contains the charts and tables from the book for printing and easy reference.

-# CHAPTER 1
+## CHAPTER 1

 # THE BIG CYCLE IN A TINY NUTSHELL